 AT&T’s Cybersecurity Insights Report surveyed more than 5,000 enterprises around the world and found that 85% of enterprises are in the process of or intend to deploy IoT devices.
 Yet a mere 10% of those surveyed feel confident that they could secure those devices against hackers.

-In the digital world vulnerability cannot be detected until there is an actual attack.
-First an IoT machine or “thing” is built; then (potentially) comes a cyber attack; and last, the “patch,” aka, the fix.
-Due to both the ingenuity of hackers, the ever-evolving nature of digital technology, and the fact that many systems cannot be shut down to enable a patch, we will at best always be in a reactive stance, responding as breaches occur, and more likely, will be put in harms way.
+Cyber vulnerability cannot be detected until there is an actual attack.
+First an IoT machine or “thing” is built.
+Then (potentially) comes a cyber attack.
+And last, the “patch,” aka, the fix.
+Due to the ingenuity of hackers, the ever-evolving nature of digital technology, and the fact that many systems cannot be shut down to enable a patch, we will at best always be in a reactive stance, responding as breaches occur.
 As explained by reporter Danny Palmer in a recent article about IoT security,

 Beyond the increase in hacking enabled by the IoT, the nature of the attacks has also changed.
 Before the IoT, attacks involved stolen data, such as personal identifying information, credit cards, and so forth.
 In an IoT world, attacks become far more impactful and devastating.
 Bruce Schneier explains,